-The Decentralization Paradox
+20.11 The Decentralization Paradox

 While the rhetoric of a global society with global values underscores this socioeconomic model, it is important to understand the nature of its redundancy and its decentralized layout.
-John Dalberg-Acton, 1st Baron Acton, once stated "Power tends to corrupt, and absolute power corrupts absolutely".
-800 This power-fearing perspective is certainly well justified in history and many who hear about a NLRBE often assume this global society is "ruled" by one mainframe, one machine, an elite group of technocrats or something similar.
+John Dalberg-Acton, 1st Baron Acton, once stated Power tends to corrupt, and absolute power corrupts absolutely.^[801] This power-fearing perspective is certainly well justified in history and many who hear about a NLRBE often assume this global society is ruled by one mainframe, one machine, an elite group of technocrats or something similar.

 It is important to remind ourselves that almost all prior societies have lived within great scarcity and hence great conflict.
 This, coupled with the fact that money and resources have been a means to gain power - usually after a good deal of battle, reinforcing a status and dominance hierarchy - illustrates that we should not be surprised at these reactions.
-However, this statement is also deeply counterproductive on the whole as it gives the paranoid sense that no one can ever be trusted, if they are given any type of control over others.
+However, this statement is also deeply counter-productive on the whole as it gives the paranoid sense that no one can ever be trusted, if they are given any type of control over others.

-A NLRBE is, indeed, a global structure in how it processes
+A NLRBE is, indeed, a global structure in how it processes economic information and assesses output possibilities.

-800 John Emerich Edward Dalberg Acton, first Baron Acton (1834-1902).
-The historian and moralist, who was otherwise known simply as Lord Acton, expressed this opinion in a letter to Bishop Mandell Creighton in 1887 economic information and assesses output possibilities.
 Once a good is designed, it runs through the aforementioned efficiency and sustainability filters, which invariably tie back to the status of global resources, along with a global network for design contribution.
 At the same time, larger order societal decisions, meaning those decisions once made by elected representatives, are also achieved by consensus by the population, directly.

 The only real centralization inherent is this digital network connecting the world itself.
 Given that, we could consider a few possible problems in this circumstance in the same way we think about the Internet today, which is essentially the same infrastructure.
-"Hacking", for example, which is the act of disturbing, stealing or corrupting a program or digital information by invading the source code, might be a concern.
+Hacking, for example, which is the act of disturbing, stealing or corrupting a program or digital information by invading the source code, might be a concern.